yogesharma249/Competitive-Intelligence-Dashboard/readme.md

 `streamlit` and `plotly` for the frontend, `requests` + `beautifulsoup4` + `pdfplumber` for ingestion, `transformers` (FinBERT) + `praw` + `feedparser` for sentiment, `pandas` and `numpy` for the analytics.

-## Known gaps

-Worth knowing before you build on this:

-* `Dashboard.py` runs on hardcoded sample data — nothing connects it to `run_ingestion_pipeline()` or `aggregate_sentiment()` yet.
-* `requirement.txt` lists `reflex`, but no Reflex frontend exists in the repo.
-* `setup.py` still declares `name="portfolio_optimization"`, left over from another project.
-* Reddit credentials are passed as literals rather than read from the environment.
-* There are no tests, and scraping selectors break whenever a target site changes its markup.

-## Scraping note

-The ingestion module fetches public pages and published fee documents.
-Check each site's terms of service and `robots.txt` before pointing it at a real target, and keep request volume low.

 ## License

 MIT — see [LICENSE](LICENSE).